landeyucc/venc/README.md

 - Dark/light mode automatically adapts to system settings
 - Real-time display of encryption/decryption progress
 - Support for large file processing (up to 2GB)
+- Support for decrypting files using recovery keys
+- Support for PWA (Progressive Web App) technology, can be installed in browsers without downloading

 ### 🔧 Practical Functions
 - Chunk processing for large files to avoid browser crashes